rf-rodrigues95/ecommerce-platform/newfrontend/README.md

 This is a modern e-commerce frontend built with **React**, **TypeScript**, and **Next.js 15**, using the **App Router** for server and client components.

+## Stack

+- **React** – for building reusable UI components
+- **Next.js 15 (App Router)** – for server-side rendering, routing, and API integration
+- **TypeScript** – for type safety and better developer experience
+- **Tailwind CSS** – for styling with utility-first CSS
+- **Context API** – for managing authentication state
+- **npm** – for package management and scripts

+## Features

+- Authentication with server-side redirects and client-side token handling
+- Responsive Navbar with conditional rendering based on authentication
+- Product listing and cart management
+- Dark mode support using CSS `prefers-color-scheme`
+- TODO...
+(ADD)

 ## Getting Started

 First, run the development server: